Pomona/Pomona/README.md

 Future tasks
 ============
 * Implement another layer of abstraction for serializing and deserializing, to support more types than Json.
 Will look at ServiceStack for this.
+* Implement JS client lib.
+Maybe two types, one based on KnockoutJs?
+That would be cool.
+* Implement html media type for friendly browseing.